mauro-b-cringe-zone/meeSeeks-Kirkland/PRIVACY.md

 This Privacy Policy is effective as of 2020 and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.

 Maubot reserve the right to update or change Maubot Privacy Policy at any time and you should check this Privacy Policy periodically.
-If Maubot make any material changes to this Privacy Policy, Maubot will notify you either through the email address you have provided [["us" or "me"]], or by placing a prominent notice on Maubot.
+If Maubot make any material changes to this Privacy Policy, Maubot will notify you either through the email address you have provided Maubot, or by placing a prominent notice on Maubot.

 ## Contact Information